PLA Glue for 3D Prints: The Definitive Guide

 2. Two-Part Epoxy

 There are two kinds of epoxy glues.
-Two-part epoxy, also called two-component epoxy, will require you to manually mix a resin and a hardener together.
+Two-part epoxy, also called two-component epoxy, will require you to mix a resin and a hardener manually.
 One-component epoxy comes pre-mixed but requires heat to activate the hardener.
 Since PLA has low heat resistance, using one-component epoxy with PLA is not ideal.
 Stick to two-part epoxy if you are gluing PLA.

 - Impressive bond strength